lee-zq/Multichannel-GCForest/README.md

-# A implementation of gcForest (or named deep Forest)
+# A implementation of gcForest(or named deep Forest)---Multichannel-GCForest
 ## Introduction
 GcForest paper url： ( https://arxiv.org/abs/1702.08835 ).
 The official release of the gcForest code used in paper at [here](https://github.com/kingfengji/gcforest).